 Now that I have covered a good chunk of the latest changes, let’s explore the new Underground DLC.
 The Premise is simple yet enticing.
 The factions we disassembled are striking back.
 You must use intel dropped by enemies to track down higher ranking targets.
 Eliminate them and recover more intel.
 So on and so on.

-with their own Challenges and Rewards.
-The Underground also offers two new types of Collectibles
+nipulates the Experience with their own Challenges and Rewards.
+The Underground also offers two new types of Collectibles.

 I didn’t get to spend much time in The Underground as of yet, but to this point, my overall view is a positive one.
 The changes since I was last on have made this game go from an unbearable downhill shit slide to a promising, sighted vision.
 I look forward to continuing my adventures into The Underground and experiencing future Updates and DLCs.

 Editor-In-Chief and Creative Director for The Nerd Hub.

 Host of Take The Piss Podcast and Gaming.